SEC-API-io/nodejs-new-project-guide/README.md

 ## VS Code

-Setup VSCode to run files in terminal on `cmd + enter`:
+Setup VSCode to run files in terminal on `shift + enter`:

 - Open the Command Palette (Command + Shift + P) and type "Preferences: Open Keyboard Shortcuts (JSON)".
 Select it.
 - Add: